1. Why use this guide?

 Holds 15,000 files and minute books of the Incorporated Church Building Society (ICBS), established in 1818.
 Its records consist of plans, drawings, correspondence and photographs from 1818 until 1967.
 A database index to the collection allows searches to be made under the names of architects, churches, counties and dioceses.

-Maintained by English Heritage, this serves as England's national collection of photographs, drawings and written records of historic buildings and archaeological sites.
-The National Monuments Record (NMR) holdings include records produced as a result of survey work undertaken by the former Royal Commission on the Historical Monuments of England, aerial photographs covering the whole of England, deposited collections, early Ordnance Survey maps and statutory lists of listed buildings.
+Holds England's national collection of photographs, drawings and written records of historic buildings and archaeological sites including records produced as a result of survey work undertaken by the former Royal Commission on the Historical Monuments of England, aerial photographs covering the whole of England, deposited collections, early Ordnance Survey maps and statutory lists of listed buildings.
 The main finding aids are the Listed Building System (LBS), a database containing details of all listed buildings in England, and MONARCH, the main database of information.

 National Monuments Record of Scotland, Royal Commission on the Ancient and Historical Monuments of Scotland, John Sinclair House, 16 Bernard, Edinburgh EH8 9NX